Chymyst/chymyst-core/docs/roadmap.md

 Version 0.1: (Released.)
 Perform static analysis of reactions, and warn the user about certain situations with unavoidable livelock, deadlock, or indeterminism.

 Version 0.2: (Released.)
 Rewrite the reaction scheduler, optimizing for performance and flexibility.

 In particular, do not lock the entire molecule bag - only lock some groups of molecules that have contention on certain molecule inputs (decide this using static analysis information).
-This will allow us to implement interesting features such as:
+(Will not do.)

-- start many reactions at once when possible, even at one and the same reaction site (will not do)
+- start many reactions at once when possible, even at one and the same reaction site (will not do; scheduling has been converted to single-threaded)
 - allow nonlinear input patterns and arbitrary guards (done in 0.1.5, optimized in 0.1.8)
 - automatic pipelining (i.e. strict ordering of consumed molecules) should give a speedup (done in 0.1.8)

+Version 0.3:

+- Optimize some performance bottlenecks: creating new reactions and new reaction sites is slow
-Version 0.3: Investigate interoperability with streaming frameworks such as Scala Streams, Scalaz Streams, FS2, Akka Streaming, Kafka, Heron.
-Use "pipelined" molecules that are optimized for streaming usage (done in 0.1.8).
+- Investigate interoperability with streaming frameworks such as Scala Streams, Scalaz Streams, FS2, Akka, Akka Streaming, Kafka, etc.
+- Use "pipelined" molecules that are optimized for streaming usage (done in 0.1.8).

+Version 0.4: Enterprise readiness.

+- fault tolerance: a new system with per-reaction supervision
+- reaction and molecule monitoring, automatic back-pressure, "heating" / "cooling" of reaction sites
-Version 0.4: Enterprise readiness: fault tolerance, monitoring, flexible logging (done in 0.2.1), assertions on static molecules and perhaps on some other situations, thread fusing for static or pipelined molecule reactions.
+- flexible logging (done in 0.2.1)
+- assertions on static molecules and perhaps on some other situations
+- automatic thread fusion for static or pipelined molecule reactions

-Version 0.5: Application framework `Chymyst`, converting between molecules and various external APIs such as HTTP, GUI toolkits, Unix files and processes.
+Version 0.5: Application framework `Chymyst`
+- converting between molecules and various external APIs such as HTTP, GUI toolkits, Unix files and processes
+- framework for applications

 Version 0.6: Automatic distributed and fault-tolerant execution of chemical reactions ("soup pools" or another mechanism).